Evidence-Based Genetic Tests

 Data analysis and clinical interpretation are performed by the UCLA Clinical Genomics Center and Baylor Genetics, both are among the largest and oldest genetic testing laboratories in the U.S. Their board-certified medical directors will issue physician reports.

-We also work closely with OneOme, a U.S. company established by Invenshure and Mayo Clinic, to provide a comprehensive pharmacogenomics test covering over 340 medications.
+We also work closely with OneOme, a U.S. company established by Invenshure and Mayo Clinic, to provide a comprehensive pharmacogenomic test covering over 340 medications.

 In addition, we partner with Consultagene from Baylor College of Medicine to provide genetic counseling to patients, and peer-to-peer consultation to physicians.